 The third and final component of the Phase 1 video submission is your candid Response to the following prompt:

-Remember your video must be no longer than 2 minutes in total length.
+Remember your video must be unedited and no longer than 2 minutes in length, excluding your introduction.

 PHASE 2–Live Artistic Review (In-person or Digital)